universal-meaning-map/ipld-mindmap-old-readme/README.md

 ### Render format
 The render should be as dumb as possible and not have to care about how the data is gathered.
-So, we shuld prepare it before handing it out to it.
+So, we should prepare it before handing it out to it.

-As of now it seems that key-value list of `CIDs` and `node objects` is the best option.
+Right now, and without much exploration, a list of `CIDs` and `node objects` seems a good aproach.
 This list should already have merged any duplicated node.

 Assming this data set:
 ```